Testing the identification of causal effects in observational data: Introduction

-In this paper, we demonstrate that there exists a testable condition for the satisfaction of the selection-on-observables assumption in observational data in empirically relevant causal models, which implies that identification can be tested in the data.
-This condition relies on two types of observed characteristics, namely the covariates to be controlled for and a suspected instrument.
-The condition arises if the following assumptions hold: First, there is no reverse causality from the outcome to the treatment, covariates, or the suspected instrument and from the treatment to the covariates or the suspected instrument.
-Second, the suspected instrument is statistically associated with the treatment conditional on the covariates, e.g.\ through a first stage effect of the suspected instrument on the treatment.
-If the suspected instrument is conditionally independent of the outcome given the treatment and the covariates in this context, then the instrument and the treatment satisfy the following two conditions: (A) the instrument is valid, i.e.\ does not directly affect the outcome (other than through the treatment) and is not associated with unobservables affecting the outcome conditional on the covariates and (B) the treatment is not associated with unobservables affecting the outcome conditional on the covariates.
-The latter means that the selection-on-observables assumption holds.
-Therefore, the conditional independence of the suspected instrument, which is testable in the data, points to the identification of treatment effects.
+In this paper, we demonstrate the existence of a testable condition for the satisfaction of the selection-on-observables assumption in observational data in empirically relevant causal models, which implies that identification can be tested in the data.
+This condition relies on two types of observed characteristics, namely covariates to be controlled for and a so-called \textit{suspected} instrument: a variable that can potentially serve as an instrument, even though it is \textit{a priori} unknown whether it satisfies specific instrument validity assumptions.
+The testable condition arises if the following assumptions hold: First, there is no reverse causality from the outcome to the treatment, covariates, or the \textit{suspected} instrument and from the treatment to the covariates or the \textit{suspected} instrument.
+Second, the \textit{suspected} instrument is statistically associated with the treatment conditional on the covariates, e.g.\ through a first stage effect of the \textit{suspected} instrument on the treatment.
+If the \textit{suspected} instrument is conditionally independent of the outcome given the treatment and the covariates in this context, then the instrument and the treatment satisfy the following two conditions: (A) the instrument is valid, i.e.\ does not directly affect the outcome (other than through the treatment) and is not associated with unobservables affecting the outcome conditional on the covariates and (B) the selection-on-observables assumption holds w.r.t. the treatment, i.e.\ the treatment is not associated with unobservables affecting the outcome conditional on the covariates.
+Therefore, the conditional independence of the \textit{suspected} instrument implies the identification of treatment effects based on the selection-on-observables assumption (B).
+When focusing on average causal effects like the average treatment effects (ATE), it is sufficient to test mean (rather than full) conditional independence of the outcome and the \textit{suspected} instrument.

+It is worth noting that the jointly tested instrument validity (A) does not imply the identification of causal effects without further assumptions like monotonicity of the treatment in the instrument, see \cite{Imbens+94}.
+For this reason, the \textit{suspected} instrument only serves as an auxiliary variable to test identification based on the selection-on-observables assumption (A), but we do not use it for instrument-based identification, e.g., of the local average treatment effect (LATE).
+If, however, the researcher is convinced to have an instrument satisfying all identifying assumptions, including (A), our approach serves as overidentification test for the additional satisfaction of the selection-on-observables assumption (B).
+Basing effect estimation on (B) rather than (A) can be beneficial in terms of precision (as instrument-based methods are generally less efficient) and external validity (as the ATE refers to the total population while the LATE only refers to a subpopulation).